 Of course, if you’ve been actively applying for a job in law enforcement, you know how competitive the process is.
 You cannot just meet the minimum qualifications, you must truly stand out to get the job.
-How do you do that?
+So how do you do that?

 Make a solid first impression with your cover letter!
-Below is a quick list of tips to help you do just that, followed by a police officer cover letter sample.
+Use this quick list of tips , followed by a police officer cover letter sample.

 - Work Experience: List your employment in law enforcement.
 In addition to that, mention any other experiences that are relevant to the position.
 This includes military service, government contracting, and security work.